Infineon/optiga-trust-x/README.md

 ### Hostcode architecture with mapped sources/headers
 ![hostcode architecture mapped](https://raw.githubusercontent.com/Infineon/Assets/master/Pictures/optiga_trust_x_stack_generic_mapped.jpg)

-The figure below depicts an overview of the
 ## Get started and Application Notes
 Get started guide is based on the OPTIGA™ Trust X evaluation kit hardware and DAVE™ 4 (Digital Application Virtual Engineer) IDE.
 The detailed description you can find in the respective GitHub [repository](https://github.com/Infineon/getstarted-optiga-trust-x).